City-of-Helsinki/drupal-helfi-kasvatus-koulutus/README.md

-# City of Helsinki - KASKO Drupal 9 project
+# City of Helsinki - KASKO Drupal project

+KASKO, short for kasvatus ja koulutus, is the site for the department responsible for childhood and education in the city of Helsinki.
+The site includes multiple unit searches and a bit complex system built using the Group contrib module for upper secondary schools.
+Additionally, it is the only core instance, aside from the Etusivu instance, that has the News feature enabled.

 ## Environments